fluxusfrequency/blog/deploying-and-customizing-applications-on-ey-first-timers-guide.md

 ### Default Recipes

-The Engine Yard Cloud Recipes repo comes with comes with cookbooks for most of the things you would ever need: Sidekiq, Redis, Solr, Elasticsearch, Cron, PostgreSQL Extensions, and much more.
+The Engine Yard Cloud Recipes repo comes with comes with cookbooks for most of the things you would ever need: Sidekiq, Redis, Solr, Elasticsearch, cron, PostgreSQL Extensions, and much more.

 Here's what I did to add Redis to my project.